40+ Employment Verification Letter Samples [FREE Templates]

 How to write an Employment Verification Letter for an employee who has never worked for you?

-As an employer, you cannot write an employment verification letter for an employee who has never worked for you.
-This is because employment verification letters are based on facts and documented information, and the lack of this can lead to a suit in a court of law.
+As an employer, you cannot write this letter for an employee who has never worked for you.
+This is because such letters are based on facts and documented information, and the lack of this can lead to a suit in a court of law.
 At times an employee might send a request to the wrong address, and it is good for an employer to respond with information such as “I do not have any record of this employee in my organization.”

 About This Article